hathach/tinyusb/readme.markdown

 ### Toolchains ###

-You can compile with any of following toolchains
+You can compile with any of following toolchains, however, the stack requires C99 to build with

 - lpcxpresso
 - Keil MDK